jairmilanes/angular-on-fire/README.md

 firebase use --add
 ```
 A list with your existing projects will be available on your console, select the name of your project in the list and press enter.

 It will then ask you too give your project an alias, since this is the first project you are associating, enter `default` as the alias.
+The `default` alias is required if you are using Circle Ci for deployments.

 This will add your project to the `.firebaserc` file under the `default` alias and will set it as the active project in the console, meaning running commands like `firebase deploy`, will deploy to the current active project.